Japan’s one-stop shop for outdoor equipment!

 Rhythm has been in operation in Japan since 2005.
 Back then, Niseko was only just starting to make itself known as one of the world’s premier powder destinations.
 The then owners of Rhythm, Matthew Hampton and Mick Klima, saw two opportunities in Niseko.
 The first was to give visitors access to the type of equipment required to ride the area’s unique conditions.
 The second was to set up a business that would give them an excuse to ride the best powder in the world, all season long.

-Rhythm Japan’s sister store is Rhythm in Cooma, which has been in operation since 1985.
+Rhythm Japan’s sister store is Rhythm Snowsports in Cooma, Australia, which has been in operation since 1985.
 Rhythm Cooma started from a true love of the cold mountain air and the feeling of freedom of being on the snow.
 Rhythm Cooma has grown to become the largest snow sports store in Australia carrying over 200 brands and is constantly searching the globe for the best of the best.

 We opened our doors in Hakuba because our customers told us how good the powder is there.
 We opened Rhythm Summit in Niseko because our customers want to explore beyond the lifts.
 Zaka exists because a lot of our customers appreciate the finer things in life!
 It appears that our customers really do know best, so our aim is to continue listening to them and delivering the goods.

-It’s not just the skiing and snowboarding that makes Niseko or Hakuba unique and exciting places to live, however.
+It’s not just the skiing and snowboarding that makes Niseko or Hakuba unique and exciting places to live.
 There’s loads for our staff to do off the mountain, too…“A visit to the local onsen (hot spring) is great after work.
 After that, you can enjoy some of the amazing food the area has to offer, especially the ramen!
 Then, I always like a cold Sapporo at one of the local bars in Hirafu like Barunba or Amaru…” says Matt.

 Throughout the season Rhythm hosts staff dinners and parties along with an end of season retreat to say thank you for a job well done.
 Our staff work hard, but they get to play hard too!
 For more information about working at Rhythm please email email@example.com